Do you recognize the following problems with your existing logo lights?

 Proponent is the new identity representing Kapco Global and Avio-Diepen as one united company, and the unique capabilities that the new organization brings to the aerospace market.
 With extensive experience in supporting the MRO, OEM and airline markets, our organization offers innovative inventory and supply chain management solutions to OEM and aftermarket customers.

-After TPED tolerance STCs for the use of Wifi aboard A320, B737, and ATR -600 family aircraft, PMVE has completed its TPED STC collection with B777 models.
+After TPED tolerance STCs for the use of Wifi aboard A320 family, B737, and ATR 42 / 72 aircrafts, PMV Engineering has completed its TPED STC collection with B777 models.
 This last EASA STC (ref.
 10061590) is aligned with the latest EASA requirements and Eurocae/RTCA standards and allow gate to gate operation (including all phases of flight without restrictions) for the airlines.